Announcement of Commonwealth Contribution to the Fourth Action Plan

 On 5 March 2019, the Australian Government announced a $328 million package to reduce violence against women and children.
 This represents the Australian Government’s contribution to the Fourth Action Plan 2019-2022, the final plan under the National Plan to Reduce Violence against Women and their Children 2010-2022.

-The package includes funding to develop Australia’s first national prevention strategy to stop domestic and family violence and sexual assault, and continue to change the attitudes and beliefs that can lead to violence.
-The strategy will also fund targeted prevention initiatives to reach Aboriginal and Torres Strait Islander people, culturally and linguistically diverse communities and people with disability.
+The package includes funding to develop a range of prevention measures to stop domestic and family violence and sexual assault, and continue to change the attitudes and beliefs that can lead to violence.
+The package will also fund targeted prevention initiatives to reach Aboriginal and Torres Strait Islander people, culturally and linguistically diverse communities and people with disability.